gdjohnson/TK19/concepts/the garden of forking paths.md

 > The image of the labyrinth hounds [Leibniz].
 He never stops talking about the labyrinth of continuity.
 This palace is in the form of a pyramid.
 Then, I look closer and, in the highest section of my pyramid, closest to the point, I see a character who is doing something.
 Right underneath, I see the same character who is doing something else in another location.
 Again underneath the same character is there in another situation, as if all sorts of theatrical productions were playing simultaneously, completely different, in each of the palaces, with characters that have common segments.

-> "The Garden of Forking Paths," what is it?
+> "The [[garden]] of Forking Paths," what is it?
 It's the infinite book, the world of compossibilities.

 # Catastrophic bifurcation ("gate theory")